Cutting Edge Technology

 Dimensions & Weight

 No need to add another DAC 8000 if you want to add more control to your plow.
 The DAC 8000 has the power to control up to 3 valves of various types, simultaneously.
-It can also receive inputs from up to two slope sensors, as well as the RTK-GPS signal.
 It’s all the control you’ll need - in one unit.